aalhour/C-Sharp-Algorithms/.github/CONTRIBUTING.md

  * `AlgorithmsTests`: Package hosting unit tests for the Algorithms project.
  * `DataStructuresTests`: Package hosting unit tests for the Data Structures project.

-## Submitting a Pull Request

-After you commit your code, please submit your changes with a pull-request, you can do this on GitHub or through git.
-Please make sure to refer to the [Pull Request Guideline](PULL_REQUEST_TEMPLATE.md) when creating a new one.